 EDIT: I have now shared my sustainable shoe collection for you to see!

 So, here’s my list of ethical shoe brands available in the UK.
-Please do note that the brands I’ve listed all serve the UK, but may source their shoes, materials or production outside of the UK.
-Please check with the supplier if you prefer to shop UK-produced only!
+Please do note that the brands I’ve listed all serve the UK, but may source their shoes, materials or production elsewhere.
+Please check with the supplier if you want to know more about their supply chain!

 Beyond Skin: Vegan shoes that are cute, cool, glitzy and glamourous.